openstack/ironic-specs/specs/approved/notifications.rst

   Each string will start with "baremetal." to distinguish ironic notifications from other notifications on the message bus.

-  This will be followed by the object that's being acted on, optionally the field of the object being acted on, a descriptor of the action being taken, and the phase of the action ("start", "end", potentially "fail"), if applicable. event_type will have a base class defining these fields, with subclasses for each type of event that occurs.
+  This will be followed by the object that's being acted on, a descriptor of the action being taken, and the status of the action ("start", "end", "error", or "success").
+These statuses will have the following semantics:

+  * "start" will be used when an action that is not immediate begins.
+  * "end" will be used when an action that is not immediate succeeds.
+  * "error" will be used when an action fails, regardless of whether the action is immediate or not.
+  * "success" will be used when an action that is immediate succeeds.

+  event_type will have a base class defining these fields, with subclasses for each type of event that occurs.
 These subclasses will be versioned objects.
 Each of these fields will be separated by a period in the event_type string sent with the notification.

+  Given the above information, event_type will end up as a string on the message bus with the following format:
+  ``baremetal.<object>.<action>.<status>``

   A few examples of potential event_type strings:

-  * "baremetal.node.set_power_state.start"
+  * "baremetal.node.power_set.start"
-  * "baremetal.node.set_power_state.end"
+  * "baremetal.node.power_set.end"
-  * "baremetal.node.state_change.start"
+  * "baremetal.node.provision_set.start"
-  * "baremetal.node.state_change.end"
+  * "baremetal.node.provision_set.end"
-  * "baremetal.conductor.start"
+  * "baremetal.conductor.init.success"
-  * "baremetal.conductor.stop"
+  * "baremetal.conductor.stop.success"

 * payload will be a versioned object related to the notification topic.
 This should include relevant information about the event being notified on.
 For